Usage

 $ cobalt build

-All the documents not in draft state will be build into a html file ready to be serve by your web server.
+All the documents not in draft state will be built into a html file ready to be serve by your web server.

 clean